 And there are (optional) super tightly focused 40 minute small group calls each week to help you keep taking the next tiny step forward.

-So that’s perhaps six hours a month, if you’re fully engaged in all the steps.
+So that’s perhaps six hours a month, if you’re fully engaged in all the steps (and there's NO requirement to do all of those things!).

 I calculated how much time you might save if you’re currently arguing with and yelling at your child on a regular basis to try to get things done, with inevitable explosions following.
 By the time you count up all those hassles related to breakfast, getting dressed, brushing teeth, transitions, lunch, screen time, dinner, bath time, brushing teeth (again!) and shortening your bedtime routine so it no longer involves 5+ visits to your child’s room, you are going to conservatively save about 96 hours a month.
 And that’s even after you factor in the six hours you’ll spend on the content.